[Last updated: 11 May 2019]

 I can vouch for the food at Mohammad Ali Road but I’m not sure if I can vouch for the hygiene.
 The makeshift stalls are dangerously close to each other.
 Paper plates, newspaper, plastic bags, empty water bottles and tissues lie on streets.
 Food is displayed in the open and shopkeepers multi-task handling customers and shooing away flies at the same time.

 The food is rich and greasy and so you are required to wash your hands post meal.
 But there is limited arrangement for the same.
 You simply wash your hands wherever you find an empty corner with bucket water provided by the stall.
 And there is no proper escape for this water.
-I can’t imagine visiting this place on a rainy day, although Ramzan arrives during the monsoons.
+I can’t imagine visiting this place on a rainy day, although Ramzan arrives between May and June.

 Some Practical Things to Know